 Graphene Flagship is research

 This page gives you an overview the Graphene Flagship publications and hints on how to find them.
-Up to November 2021, we had published well over 4300 items, the vast majority are peer-reviewed articles of original research (over 4000).
+Up to November 2022, we have published well over 5200 items, the vast majority are peer-reviewed articles of original research (over 4000).
 Almost all are the result of collaboration between Graphene Flagship partners, and often other institutions as well.

 This graph represents the number of publications (bars) and number of citations (black line) per year.
 The different colours represent the different funding phases of the the Graphene Flagship project, which officially kicked-off in 2013.